 Amanda Marino

-Database & Recruiting Associate
+Database & Recruiting Coordinator

 Jeff Milks

-Jeff Milks is a Database & Recruiting Associate at Integrate.
+Jeff Milks is a Database & Recruiting Coordinator at Integrate.
 He graduated from Kent State University with a bachelor’s degree in Business Administration with a concentration in accounting.
 Jeff is autistic and joined Integrate due to a desire to help other autistic people find and keep jobs that are inclusive, meaningful, and fulfilling to them.
 Jeff is interested in learning about sociology and history, how people interact and the societies that we create together.
 He also enjoys following NBA basketball.

 Our Board of Directors